needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 > The visionOS operating system is free to set the volume window dimensions as it sees fit.
 The actual window dimensions are reported in [OnWindowEvent](#volume-camera-events) when `WindowEvent` is Opened.
 This also applies to the Min/Max Window Size - setting a high maximum or low minimum window size does not necessarily guarantee the volume window can be resized to that value.

 Create volume camera configuration assets using the **Create** menu: **Assets &gt; Create &gt; PolySpatial &gt; Volume Camera Window Configuration**.
 You must store these assets within a folder named `Resources` and they must exist when you start the build -- they cannot be added as a build process or post-process.
 Refer to [Special Folder names](xref:SpecialFolders) for more information about `Resources` folders in Unity.
 All volume camera configuration assets that you intend to use must be included in the build.
 You cannot create them dynamically at runtime.

+Within each project, there can only be a maximum of one Metal and one Unbounded **Volume Camera Window Configuration**.
+There can be multiple Bounded **Volume Camera Window Configuration**s within a project, but they all must have different `OutputDimensions`.
+During a build, if a duplicate is detected, a warning will be logged for the duplicate.

 Once created, you can swap between configurations at runtime, but you cannot modify the output properties of a Volume Camera directly.
 You can only change these properties by referencing a different volume camera configuration asset.